AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 > Hacking Tyrell Wellick, you'd think it'd be tricky but it wasn't.
 Evil Corp's corporate mail servers?
 They haven't patched anything since Shellshock.
 He doesn't even use two-step verification.
 His password was just his wife's maiden name and Sweden's independence date, `66`.
 One "six" away from the obvious, but still.
 This is bad noob practice.

 You are Elliot Alderson, ordinary cybersecurity engineer by day, vigilante hacker by night.
 In order to uncover Evil Corp's next nefarious plot, you must hack into the corporate email account of their Senior Vice President of Technology, Tyrell Wellick.
-Fortunately for you, Evil Corp's mail servers run a webmail system vulnerable to an exploit called Shellshock, which has enabled you to obtain a file listing the usernames and passwords of everyone who uses the system.
+Fortunately for you, Evil Corp's mail servers run a webmail system vulnerable to an exploit called Shellshock, which has enabled you to obtain files listing the usernames and passwords of everyone who uses the system.
 However, the passwords are obfuscated using a one-way mathematical function called a *hash* (or *digest*).

 In order to recover the password, you must "crack" its hashed equivalent, revealing the original.
 Once cracked, you may impersonate Tyrell Wellick to the Evil Corp mail server by using his username and password to log in as him, thereby gaining access to his emails.
 Moreover, to make sure that Tyrell Wellick is unable to hack you back, you must set all your online accounts to use "uncrackable" passwords to protect yourself against the very same attack.